maddigits/maddigits.github.com/_posts/2015-03-05-injectmocks.md

 > FYI: Like the [previous post]({% post_url 2015-02-19-dump-postgres-table-inserts %}),
 > this is a really quick tip.

-Let's imagine we have to classes, and one depends on another:
+Let's imagine we have two classes, and one depends on another:

 ### Another.java: